peterholko-pingidentity/markdown_test/README.md

 ## Capabilites

   - Post HTTP
      - This is an example capability

+     Properties:
-         - body
+     body
          - Description: The body of the POST call
          - Type: textField